abraia/abraia-multiple/README.md

 hsi.plot_images(imgs, cmap='jet')
 ```

-### Pseudocolor visualization

-A common operation with spectral images is to reduce the dimensionality, applying principal components analysis (PCA).
+Or, we can reduce the dimensionality applying principal components analysis (PCA).
 We can get the first three principal components into a three bands pseudoimage, and visualize this pseudoimage.

 ```python
 pc_img = hsi.principal_components(img)